Semi Integration Support via USB

 • Testing integration using code examples in Python, Node.js, and C.

-• The scope is limited to USB-based semi-integration on Linux systems for supported Valor terminals running application version 3.0.32 or higher.
+• The scope is limited to USB-based semi-integration for Valor terminals running application version 3.0.46 or higher.

 Prerequisites